gre-v-el/repo-watcher/README.md

 Found 2 repositories in /home/usr/

-Enter the number of the repository to add (or press ENTER to end):
+Enter the index of the repository to add (or press ENTER to end):
     > 1
 Added /home/usr/otherrepo1/.git
     > [Enter]